With 18 casinos, lottery games and horse race betting in Iowa, placing a bet is nothing new to bettors in the Hawkeye State.

 Here are the elements of the responsible gambling policy at Iowa online sportsbooks:

-If you are concerned that your gambling is becoming problematic, then your first stop should be a self-assessment questionnaire.
+If you are concerned that your gambling is becoming problematic, your first stop should be a self-assessment questionnaire.

-Below, we share some examples of the common questions.
+Below, we share some examples of common questions.
 Most gamblers experience the occasional remorse; for example, that big parlay fails by one leg in the last few minutes of the game.
 What is different from pathological or problematic gambling is the frequency and number of adverse outcomes.

 Sample self-assessment questions include: